nallenscott/the-take/episodes/episode-009/script.md

 `[outro]`

-**NATE**: I’m Nate Allen, and this has been The Take.
-Have a wonderful rest of your weekend, and remember, you have the power to unplug.
+**NATE**: I’m Nate Allen, and this has been The Take, reminding you to be both a user and a contributor.
+Have a wonderful rest of your weekend.
 See you next time.